On stopping Fock-space processes: Stopping processes at discrete times

 \begin{remark} Coquio only considers identity-adapted processes, for which her definition agrees with Definition~\ref{def:discrete_stop} above.
-She prefers the notation $M_T( Z )$ when stopping an operator; as we do not need processes to be adapted, so may identify operators with constant processes, our choice of notation seems more appropriate. \end{remark}
+She prefers the notation $M_T( Z )$ when stopping an operator; as we do not require processes to be adapted, so may identify operators with constant processes, our choice of notation seems more convenient. \end{remark}